 Hunters can serve a critical role with surveillance efforts and reducing the spread of CWD.
+The process for collecting samples from a harvested deer or elk and how to properly submit to SDSU ADRDL can be found at: gfp. sd.gov/cwd-testing/.
 To learn more about CWD and how hunters can be proactive by implementing best management practices, please visit gfp.sd.gov/chronic-wasting-disease/.